ArkEcosystemArchive/docs-legacy/docs/sdk/clients/usage.md

 Before making a request, you should create a `Connection`.
 A `Connection` expects an IP Address and Port by which the API can be reached.
-An example Connection, that interfaces with the API of an ARK Node, would be created as follows:
+An example Connection, that interfaces with the API of an ARK node, would be created as follows:

 ```cpp
 ARK::Client::Connection<ARK::Client::Api> connection("167.114.29.54", 4003);